This post covers how to wear a graphic Tee at a certain age.

 The light blue Tee displays the names of all departments of the College of Natural Science and Mathematics as antlers of a caribou.
 The department of biology and wildlife performs a lot of research on caribous and reindeer.

-The 3D low pressure system
+Graphic of a 3D low pressure system

 I wrote about this top before.
 It displays the air movement in a low pressure system.